nova-labs/meetup2apricot/docs/user-manual/configuration.rst

 trying to match event title patterns and price categories.
-When a regular expression pattern is found within an event title and the price category matches the event, meetup2apricot creates an event registration type with the name and membership levels provided.
+When a regular expression pattern is found within an event title and the price category matches the event, meetup2apricot creates an event registration type with the name, membership levels, and guest policy provided.

 Letter case is ignored in the regular expression title patterns, so *Members Only, members only,* and *MEMBERS ONLY* all match the third example pattern.